 The five-month deficit was up from a HUF 13.2 bln deficit in the base period.

 Rising employment and consumption boosted by higher wages lifted budget revenues from VAT, personal income tax and payroll taxes, the ministry said.

-It cited the expansion of the family housing support system (CSOK) and the effects of a six-year wage agreement reached between the government, employers and unions late last year as factors behind the 4.2% economic growth posted in Q1.
+The ministry cited a rapid rise of investments, the expansion of the home purchase subsidy scheme for families (CSOK), and the effects of a six-year wage agreement reached between the government, employers and unions late last year, as well as the efficient utilization of EU funding available for 2014-2020, as factors behind the 4.2% growth posted in Q1.

 Budget revenues were also lifted by one-offs, such as the sale of state-owned farm land and the retroactive receipt of EU monies paid in advance to successful applicants by the central budget.

-An amendment of the 2017 Budget Act voted on by Parliament modified the budget and gave extra funding to specific areas to further improve competitiveness, the ministry noted.
-However, this has not endangered either the meeting of the full-year deficit target of 2.4% of GDP or the further reduction of the state debt ratio expected by the end of the year, it added.
+An amendment of the 2017 Budget Act before Parliament is aimed at modifying the budget in the light of recent government measures and gives extra funding to specific areas to further improve competitiveness, the ministry said.
+This will not, however, endanger either the meeting of the deficit target of 2.4% of GDP for the full year, or the further reduction of the state debt ratio expected by the end of the year, the ministry added.